 Announce message with Siri not working?
 Check that your device supports Announce Messages with Siri!

-This feature is currently delayed and is not part of the public releases to iOS 13 and iPadOS.
-Stay tuned for updates and release dates.
+This feature was delayed and was not part of the public releases to iOS 13 and iPadOS.
+To work, your device must run iOS 13.2 or later to access this feature.

 If this feature isn’t working and Siri isn’t reading your texts and iMessages, check first that you use a supported device.